Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Instead of doing the anchor step for a duration of 2 beats, slide your right foot from 12, to 3, to 6 o'clock in a round motion.

+Pattern suggestion:

+- On a [right-side inside turn], replace steps 5&6 with a ronde.

 #### Slow clockwise ronde